moechofe/lowresrmx/asset.dev/manual.md

         score=score+1
     goto start

-A label is declared by an identifier followed by a coma `:` (here "start"), and the `GOTO` command will make the program execution to "jump" to the previous `label` "start", creating an infinite loop.
+A label is declared by an identifier followed by a colon `:` (here "start"), and the `GOTO` command will make the program execution "jump" to the previous label "start", creating an infinite loop.

 ---

-About using label identifier as [rvalue](#lvalue-and-rvalue).
-This feature allow use label name that lead to [constant string value](#data-rom-and-files) directly instead of having to store the value in a varible.
+About using label identifiers as [rvalue](#lvalue-and-rvalue): This feature allows using label names that lead to [constant string values](#data-rom-and-files) directly instead of having to store the value in a variable.

 Example, instead of writing: